 What are Platelets used for?

-Platelets control bleeding in our bodies, so they can be essential to surviving surgeries such as organ transplant, as well as fighting cancer, chronic diseases, and traumatic injuries.
+Platelets control bleeding in our bodies, so they can be essential to surviving surgeries such as organ transplants and fighting cancer, chronic diseases, and traumatic injuries.
 Donor Platelets are given to patients who don’t have enough of their own, a condition known as thrombocytopenia, or when a person’s Platelets aren’t working correctly.
-Raising the patient’s blood Platelet count reduces the risk of dangerous or even fatal bleeding.
+Raising the patient’s blood Platelet count reduces the risk of dangerous or fatal bleeding.

 What causes a low Platelet count?

-Platelets are the blood cells that help your blood to clot.
-When your Platelet count is low, you may notice symptoms, including fatigue, easy bruising, and bleeding gums.
+Platelets are the blood cells that help your blood clot.
+You may notice symptoms when your Platelet count is low, including fatigue, easy bruising, and bleeding gums.
 A low Platelet count is also referred to as thrombocytopenia.

-Certain infections, leukaemia, cancer treatments, Alcohol abuse, cirrhosis of the liver, enlargement of the spleen, sepsis, autoimmune diseases, and certain medications can all cause thrombocytopenia.
+Certain infections, leukaemia, cancer treatments, Alcohol abuse, liver cirrhosis, spleen enlargement, sepsis, autoimmune diseases, and certain medications can all cause thrombocytopenia.

 How to tell if your count is too low

 The symptoms of a low Platelet count only occur when levels are particularly low.
 Mildly low levels often do not produce any symptoms.
 The symptoms include:

 - Dark, red spots on the skin (petechiae)